horia-delicoti/personal-site/docs/intro.md

 sidebar_position: 1
 ---

-Welcome to my personal knowledge wiki - a digital garden where I collect, organize, and share everything I learn about technology, DevOps, programming, and beyond.
+Welcome to my personal knowledge wiki.
+A digital garden where I collect, organize, and share everything I learn about technology, DevOps, programming, and beyond.
 This wiki is built with [Docusaurus](https://docusaurus.io/) and lives on [GitHub](https://github.com/horia-delicoti/my-website).

 Check out the [Getting Started](#getting-started) section below to understand how navigate this wiki.